 Each medical imaging technology has risks and benefits.
 Talk with your provider about your medical history, including any recent illnesses or allergies.
 Your provider will explain any precautions you may need to take (such as stopping certain medications) before your procedure.

 Be sure to tell your physician if you are or think you may be pregnant.
-Certain tests (such as imaging technologies that use radiation) can harm an unborn baby’s development.
+Certain tests (such as imaging technologies that use radiation) can harm a developing fetus.

 Your provider may ask you to remove your top or pants, depending on which joint you’re having tested.